This cheesy potato soup is an Outback Steakhouse copycat and ultimate comfort food. Made from scratch and a better for you replica of the original.

 - Sprinkle in the flour and whisk to combine well.

 - Add the chicken broth or stock along with the cubed potatoes, and the half & half.

-- If you are using chicken of chicken, add it in now.
+- If you are using cream of chicken, add it in now.

 - Bring to a boil and cook for 10 minutes.